Dynamics of Quantum Chiral Solitons: Experimental signatures

-For sufficiently high magnetic fields the U(1) symmetry is approximately restored because the energy gap between different magnetization (particle number) sectors becomes much larger than the matrix elements of the DM term.
-In this regime, the excitations probed by INS correspond to single magnons across the Brillouin zone [see Fig.~\ref{Fig:dssf_vs_lwst}].
-As the magnetic field is lowered, the situation changes qualitatively because of two key effects.
-First, while the multi-magnon bound states have a higher Zeeman energy cost—since they correspond to multiple flipped spins—they simultaneously gain energy through their mutual binding interactions.
-This binding energy lowers their total excitation energy, causing the bound-state branches to shift downward in the spectrum.
-As a result, in an intermediate-field regime, the energies of single-magnon and multi-magnon bound-state excitations approach one another, enabling strong hybridization due to the DM interaction.
-This hybridization transfers spectral weight from the more intense single-magnon modes to the bound states, making the latter directly observable in the DSSF.
+The quantum soliton wave function constructed in Sec.~\ref{Sec:Quantum_solitons} can be viewed as a variational state consisting of a coherent superposition of single-magnon and multimagnon bound states, with the finite chirality encoded in the coefficients of the superposition.
+Although multi-magnon bound states incur a larger Zeeman energy cost due to the presence of multiple spin flips, this cost is partially compensated by their mutual binding energy.
+As a consequence, the bound-state branches are shifted downward in the spectrum.
+In an intermediate-field regime, the energies of single-magnon and multimagnon bound states approach one another, enabling strong hybridization mediated by the DM interaction.
+This hybridization transfers spectral weight from the dominant single-magnon modes to the bound states, making the latter directly visible in the DSSF.

+We now analyze the excitation spectrum for representative magnetic fields, proceeding from high fields toward the critical field $H_c$.